MISalz/201_Reading_Notes/Class01.md

 To add notes: <!-- -->

-### Scripts in JS can be written to give the program instructions on how to behave dependent on the actions taken.
+### Scripts in JS
+can be written to give the program instructions on how to behave dependent on the actions taken.

+### PROPERTIES
-### PROPERTIES Properties describe characteristics of the current web page (such as the title of the page).
+Properties describe characteristics of the current web page (such as the title of the page).

+### METHODS
-### METHODS Methods perform tasks associated with the document currently loaded in the browser (such as getting information from a specified element or adding new content).
+Methods perform tasks associated with the document currently loaded in the browser (such as getting information from a specified element or adding new content).

+### EVENTS
-### EVENTS You can respond to events, such as a user clicking or tapping on an element.
+You can respond to events, such as a user clicking or tapping on an element.

+### HTML
+Content Layer
+## CSS
+Presentation Layer
-### HTML	CSS	Javascript
+### Javascript
-Content Layer	Presentation Layer	Behavior layer
+Behavior layer